Summary

 Illusion is less about fabricating facts than selecting, emphasizing, and contextualizing them.
 Robert Entman’s classic formulation of framing explains how communicators “call attention to some aspects of reality while obscuring others,” thereby shaping how audiences interpret issues.

-Closely related is the agenda-setting function of mass media: by deciding which issues to highlight and how prominently, outlets influence what the public perceives as necessary, even without changing underlying attitudes directly.
+Closely related is the agenda-setting function of mass media: by deciding which issues to highlight and how prominently, outlets influence what the public perceives as necessary, even without directly changing underlying attitudes.

 These mechanisms do not require falsehoods; they operate through salience and selection.
 Over time, repeated cues about importance and interpretive lenses create powerful, coherent narratives—political illusions that feel self-evident because competing frames receive less exposure.